JamesRobertHawk/jamesroberthawk.github.io/_posts/2021-08-11-chaos-the-devil-announcement.markdown

 Low poly models take less time and allow more leeway than modern HD.
 Texturing on the PS1 was also notoriously lousy, another aspect of this era which should allow me to shave some time off asset development.

 The graphics programming techniques required to support the assets will be much more simple than for modern titles.
-Previous projects ended up quickly getting frustrated with fancy graphical techniques, this made it difficult to pivot quickly in development, and could force me into optimisation much earlier than I wanted.
-This title will probably use vertex lighting with one light!
-This simplicity will allow me to reach for vertical slice within a year, manageable.
+Previous projects ended up quickly getting frustrated with fancy graphical techniques which made it difficult to pivot quickly in development.
+For example, I can imagine that this title will probably use vertex lighting with one light!
+It is my hope that this simplicity will allow me to reach for vertical slice within a year.

 I am aiming to create the levels using the block system that evolved within the last iteration of my engine.
-This method will feel rather like the level design of old titles such as DOOM, that is, no work will be needed to be done inside 3D software packages, the levels will be created by simple level blocks which can be shaped and textured.
+This method will feel rather like the level design of old titles such as DOOM[2], that is, no work will be needed to be done inside 3D software packages, the levels will be created by simple level blocks which can be shaped and textured.

-Characters will be the a large outlay of time here which is the correct focus for a 3D platformer of this era, especially the player character.
+I predict that characters will be the a large outlay of time here, for the art creation, engine support and accoumpanying tool creation.
+I think this is a correct focus for a 3D platformer of this era, and certainly for the player character.
 The good news here is that I have already developed a character which I am going to use, I am sure it will undergo changes at it is far too hi-res to hit the correct look, but it gets be off the ground running.

 ![Chaos the devil asset](/assets/Images/LittleDevilCover.jpg){:class="blog-img"}